reactorynet/reactory-express-server/README.md

 If all dependencies are installed and it is the first time you run the deploy-local, it will take some time, as it is also running `npm i` on the reactory-server and reactory-client projects.
 If you encounter any errors, please check your environment variables and make sure they are set correctly.
 ### Optional - Install Additional Modules
-If you want to have the Reactory Azure Graph features available to your graph then you need to include the reactory-azure module.
+If you want to have the Reactory Azure Graph features available to your graph then you need to include the reactory-azure module. eg.
 `> cd /src/modules/`
 `> git clone git@github.com:reactorynet/reactory-azure-module.git ./reactory-azure/`

+!!Note the above is not a published module at the moment and purely provided as reference.
+However the azure public module will be made available soon.

 ### Create a modules enabled json file
 The reactory server uses a json file to load the modules you want to include in your server build.